-Want to learn more about how each module works?
+Want to learn more about how each urban planning analytics module works?
 Dig into the details below.

-The Land Consumption module measures land consumed, in total and by type.
+The Land Consumptionurban planning analytics module measures land consumed, in total and by type.
 Land Consumption can include up to five land use categories: greenfield, infill, redevelopment, agriculture, and woodlands.
 Conserve your community’s natural resources with comprehensive analytics and informed scenario planning.

 The Transit Accessibility module also calculates the amount of time (minutes) it takes to reach the nearest destination of interest by transit.
 Commute time along transit networks, if available in the specific location, is gathered from morning peak hours on a standard weekday.
 The module incorporates regional General Transit Feed Specification (GTFS) data from all operators in the region that provide data in this format.